kushaldas/pym/docs/modules.rst

     >>> os.getppid()
     14847

 *uname()* returns different information identifying the operating system, in Linux it returns details you can get from the *uname* command.
-The returned object is a tuple, *(sysname, nodename, release, version, machine)*
+The returned object is a tuple, *(sysname, nodename, release, version, machine)*.

 ::

     >>> os.uname()
     ('Linux', 'd80', '2.6.34.7-56.fc13.i686.PAE', '#1 SMP Wed Sep 15 03:27:15 UTC 2010', 'i686')

 *getcwd()* returns the current working directory. *chdir(path)* changes the current working directory to path.
-In the example we first see the current directory which is my home directory and change the current directory to */tmp* and then again checking the current directory.
+In the example, we first see the current directory which is my home directory and change the current directory to */tmp* and then again checking the current directory.

 ::